GNTC’s Team DeSoto crosses the finish line of The Great Race

 A majority of the pit stops and overnight stops were chosen by organizers because they were close to an antique car museum or vintage car collection.
 At several stops, The Great Race was paired with other events that involved vintage automobiles.

-“I grew up working on classic cars,” Waits said.
+“I grew up working on classic cars,” said Waits.
 “You look at new cars and compare them with old cars and figure out where they came from, the history behind it, and it is really just a great learning experience.”

 The end of the race was part of the Canada Day celebrations in Halifax, Nova Scotia.
 Canada Day celebrations take place on July 1 to commemorate the country’s full independence.